MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 There is a small lip in the ballast box which registers with the tongue on the ballast top.
 This is easiest to install at an angle.

-Note : once the ballast top is installed it can be difficult to remove, be sure that no other steps need to be taken before sealing the lid.
+_NOTE_: Once the ballast top is installed, it can be difficult to remove.
+Be sure that no other steps need to be taken before sealing the lid.

 ![](../resources/z_axis_assembly/y_axis_step_57.png)